Feeds

 configure do |config|

-# config.feeds.rss.path = "path-to-feed.xml"
+# config.feeds.atom.path = "posts.atom"

 config.feeds.json.enabled = true